ansible/ansible/docs/docsite/rst/dev_guide/platforms/vmware_guidelines.rst

 Testing with govcsim
 ====================

 Most of the existing modules are covered by functional tests.
-The tests are located in the :file:`test/integration/targets/`.
+The tests are located `here <https://github.com/ansible-collections/community.vmware/tree/main/tests/integration/targets>`_.

-By default, the tests run against a vCenter API simulator called `govcsim <https://github.com/vmware/govmomi/tree/master/vcsim>`_. ``ansible-test`` will automatically pull a `govcsim container <https://quay.io/repository/ansible/vcenter-test-container>` and use it to set-up the test environment.
+By default, the tests run against a vCenter API simulator called `govcsim <https://github.com/vmware/govmomi/tree/master/vcsim>`_. ``ansible-test`` will automatically pull a `govcsim container <https://quay.io/repository/ansible/vcenter-test-container>`_ and use it to set-up the test environment.

 You can trigger the test of a module manually with the ``ansible-test`` command.
 For example, to trigger ``vcenter_folder`` tests: